 - Uninstall and reinstall extensions.
 One of your Chrome extensions could be causing a problem.
-Uninstall all extensions, then add them back one by one.
+Uninstall all extensions, then add them back one-by-one.

 - Open the Chrome menu > Settings > Show Advanced Settings > System.

-- Untick "Use hardware acceleration when available".
+- Uncheck "Use hardware acceleration when available".

 - Restart Chrome.